 It was complete mess — littered with trash and debris from the previous tenants.

-Past a full length, inset, beveled mirror, was a small kitchen that looked to have been a walk-in closet at one time.
-Another door led into a commodious bathroom, where a high ceiling soared up above an extra long, claw-foot bathtub.
+Past a full length beveled mirror was a small kitchen that looked to have been a walk-in closet at one time.
+Another door led into a commodious bathroom, where a high ceiling soared up above an extra long claw-foot bathtub.

-While I was hauling furniture up the stairs, I met the lady who occupied the flat opposite mine on the same floor.
+While I was hauling furniture up the stairs I met the lady who occupied the flat opposite mine on the same floor.
 Her name was Mary Pat and, as I was to learn later, she was an LSD dealer of some repute.
-She was nice looking, about my age (twentythree), petite but voluptuous, with sharp features, short, black hair, eye-shadow and heavy makeup over pale skin.
-All she ever wore were short black slips, dark patterned nylons and shiny, black pumps.
-When she went out she put on large, dark sunglasses and donned a black trench coat over her slip.
+She was nice looking, about my age (twentythree), petite but voluptuous, with sharp features, short black hair, and eye-shadow and heavy makeup over pale skin.
+All she ever wore was short black slips, dark patterned nylons and shiny black pumps.
+When she went out she put on large dark sunglasses and donned a black trench coat over her slip.

 Like Crowley, Ned reveled in all things magical and arcane, hinting of mysteries beyond the kin of ordinary mortals.
 Women invariably described Ned as “creepy” and were afraid to be left alone with him.
-He was of average build, angular, with a high, pointed forehead and straight, greasy-looking black hair.
-He told me he’d been discharged from the army on psychological grounds, but he made it sound like it was all part of some larger, hidden plan.
+He was of average build, angular, with a high pointed forehead, pale skin, and straight greasy-looking black hair.
+He told me he’d been discharged from the army on psychological grounds, but he made it sound like it was all part of some larger hidden plan.